 2. Take in the view at the lakefront cafes and bars

 Wanaka itself is a small lakefront town in Central Otago.
-The snow-capped peaks and glistening lake complement each other perfectly and where better for tourists and locals alike to enjoy the scenery, than relaxing in one of the lakefront cafés and bars.
+The snow-capped peaks and glistening lake complement each other perfectly and there are few better places for tourists and locals alike to enjoy the scenery, than relaxing in one of the lakefront cafés and bars.

 3. Go to the cinema

-It might sound strange for a place renowned for outdoor activities and watersports such as kayaking, jet boating and sailing (which can all be done from Wanaka), but while you’re here, treat yourself to a night at the cinema.
-The quirky Cinema Paradiso shows the latest films which you can watch with where freshly baked cookies, homemade ice cream and an ice cold beer, whilst relaxing on a sofa or even in an old Morris Minor car!
+It might sound strange for a place renowned for outdoor activities, scenic flights and water sports such as kayaking, jet boating and sailing (which can all be done from Wanaka), but while you’re here, treat yourself to a night at the cinema.
+The quirky Cinema Paradiso shows the latest films which you can watch with where freshly baked cookies, homemade ice cream and an ice-cold beer, whilst relaxing on a sofa or even in an old Morris Minor car!

 4. Visit Mou Waho Island Reserve

-The half day trips starts with a 30-minute boat ride to the island and then you proceed to walk just over half-a-mile to the top.
+The half-day trips starts with a 30-minute boat ride to Mou Waho Island and then you proceed to walk just over half-a-mile to the top.
 The walk is not strenuous and you are constantly stopping to see the plant life and even have the cheeky weka birds following you along the way.

 Just before reaching the top of the island, you get to view the Arethusa Pool, which is a small lake with small islands in it – a fascinating and surreal thing to see.
 After taking in this amazing sight, you continue slightly further to the top with panoramic views of the surrounding mountains, Arethusa Pool and the crystal clear waters of Lake Wanaka.
 There is even a rock in the shape of an armchair that you can comfortably sit in!
 Tea and biscuits are shared out and the beautiful surrounds are enjoyed before walking back down the track and planting a native tree to put your own stamp on the island.